Harold-Ohandja/Moderna-Quantum-RNA-/README.md

 *

 ---
-# Theoretical Background and Related Work
+## 2.Theoretical Background and Related Work

-## RNA Secondary Structure and Representation
+### RNA Secondary Structure and Representation

 An RNA sequence is a linear polymer composed of four types of ribonucleotides: Adenine (A), Uracil (U), Cytosine (C), and Guanine (G).
 In an aqueous cellular environment, intramolecular hydrogen bonds form between non-adjacent complementary bases, causing the single-stranded chain to fold into a spatial configuration.
 Secondary structure refers to the ensemble of base pairs formed within the molecule.